|

 Sample in solution is injected over a sensor surface on which

 potential interacting partners are immobilized.
+As

 the injected sample interacts with the immobilized partners,